 Coloured: Many modern doors are now finished in a multitude of colours.
 It is almost accepted that more than one colour kitchen door should be used in the room.
 You could go with black and white as a theme or use various pastel shade to create a modern 1950's touch.

 Woodgrain: It may be expected that wood is a more traditional material to make kitchen doors from.
 While this is true, it is the shape of the door which lends itself to being modern.
 A thick chunky oak door is extremely modern and up to date and would not look out of place in the newest of apartments.

 Glass: Having one or two glass fronted kitchen doors will immediately give the room a modern feel.
 They are excellent for the storage of glassware as it is possible to see some or all of what is stored inside.

-Traditional kitchen doors
+Traditional kitchen styles

 Handmade look: Many traditional kitchen doors will come under the heading of a handmade style.
 This means that it will be wood and with a curved inset profile to the front.
 This gives the impression that the door is handmade and therefore created by a craftsman.
 This lends some age to the door even if it very new.
 This way you get the benefits of modern design with the look of something old.

 Matt white: Many traditional kitchens are simply white.
 Plain kitchen doors are finished in a matt white paint.
 This is perfect for making a room feel larger and cleaner.